peterhry/peterhrynkow.com/_drafts/component-api.md

 After working on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful component design.
 The process is not without it's challenges, though.

-Consistent vs flexible, abstract vs concrete — it can be difficult to balance these dichotomies when designing your components.
-Furthermore, people within an organization are likely to have different opinions about what's most important.
+Consistency vs flexibility, abstraction vs concretion — it can be difficult to balance these dichotomies when designing components.
+Furthermore, people within an organization are likely to disagree about how to balance them.

 ### Consistent vs Flexible